ahal/corredor/README.md

 corredor
 ========

-Spanish, corredor *m* (plural corredores), noun
-1. corridor, hall
+> Spanish, corredor *m*, noun 1. corridor, hall 2. runner 3. broker
-2. runner
-3. broker

 Corredor is a framework designed for creating distributed test runners.
 It acts as a message broker for communication across threads, processes or machines.
 Corredor does not know anything about test